tldr-pages/tldr/pages/common/chromium.md

 `chromium --user-data-dir={{path/to/directory}} --disable-web-security`

-- Open and open a DevTools window for each tab opened:
+- Open with a DevTools window for each tab opened:

 `chromium --auto-open-devtools-for-tabs`